Aurora-RGB/Docs/content/devices/logitech.md

 ### Mousepads

 {{% alert "Most other Logitech LIGHTSYNC devices should work fine, even if they don't have a layout available in Aurora.
 Simply choose a keyboard with the same layout!" "info" %}}

+### Adding Support for New Devices
+If the device you want it to be supporte is not G502X, please open an issue on [RGB.NET GitHub](https://github.com/DarthAffe/RGB.NET/issues).